digideskio/UIKitCatalog-percy-sample/README.md

    percy.upload_screenshots
    ```
 5. run ```bundle install``` (if you don't have bundler installer you need to execute ```gem install bundler``` before)
+6. register to percy.io and make note of your write only api key.

 ## Discailmer